o3de/ROSConDemo/README.md

 ./o3de/scripts/o3de.sh register --gem-path o3de-extras/Gems/ROS2
 ```

-More information about installing ROS 2 Gem can be found in the installation guide in [ROS 2 Project Configuration](https://www.o3de.org/docs/user-guide/interactivity/robotics/project-configuration/).
+More information about installing ROS2 Gem can be found in the installation guide in [ROS 2 Project Configuration](https://www.o3de.org/docs/user-guide/interactivity/robotics/project-configuration/).
 Note that the Gem instructions include the installation of ROS 2 with some additional packages.

 To learn more about how the Gem works check out the [Robotics in O3DE](https://www.o3de.org/docs/user-guide/interactivity/robotics/).
 The Gem is open to your contributions!